 - 4.1 Each year the Council agrees a Capital Investment Strategy that sets out the framework for controlling and monitoring the Capital Investment Programme.
 The Capital Investment Strategy is a key document for the Council.
 It sets out the processes and policies relating to capital expenditure and investment and includes reference to other key documents of the authority which influence capital investment such as the Medium Term Financial Strategy (MTFS) and the Corporate Asset Management Strategy (CAMS). - 4.2 The capital investment programme is prepared and developed in accordance with the Council's Capital Investment Strategy, which is attached as Appendix 2 to this report.
-In turn, the Capital Investment Strategy has been written in the context of Southend 2050 and the five themes and all capital investment is therefore driven by the aim of contributing to the delivery of the ambition and the desired outcomes. - 4.3 The proposed additions to the capital investment programme for 2019/20 to 2023/24 of £14.5m for the General Fund and £20.8m for the Housing Revenue Account are set out in Appendix 6, with the details of each scheme and its funding explained.
-In preparing these proposals consideration has been given to the key criteria set out in section 8.1 of the capital investment strategy and to the factors concerning prudence, affordability and sustainability set out in section 8.3 of the capital investment strategy.
+In turn, the Capital Investment Strategy has been written in the context of Southend 2050 and the five themes and all capital investment is therefore driven by the aim of contributing to the delivery of the ambition and the desired outcomes.

-- 4.4 As a result of the strategy around prioritisation of schemes there are a number of new schemes and additions that are being proposed subject to viable business cases being produced and approved under current governance processes, before they can be brought into the capital investment programme.
-These schemes are set out in Appendix 6. - 4.5 There are also two schemes in the current approved programme that are now being re-categorised as being subject to a viable business case being approved.
+- 4.3 The proposed additions to the capital investment programme for 2019/20 to 2023/24 of £14.5m for the General Fund and £20.8m for the Housing Revenue Account are set out in Appendix 6, with the details of each scheme and its funding explained.
+In preparing these proposals consideration has been given to the key criteria set out in section 8.1 of the capital investment strategy and to the factors concerning prudence, affordability and sustainability set out in section 8.3 of the capital investment strategy. - As a result of the strategy around prioritisation of schemes there are a number of new schemes and additions that are being proposed subject to viable business cases being produced and approved under current governance processes, before they can be brought into the capital investment programme.
+These schemes are set out in Appendix 6. - There are also two schemes in the current approved programme that are now being re-categorised as being subject to a viable business case being approved.
 These are the re-development of the Delaware and Priory Residential Care homes and the Viking Day Centre and the Commercial Property Investment scheme.
-This is set out in Appendix 7. - 4.6 The Council's current agreed capital programme for 2018/19 and future years is attached as Appendix 1 and totals £213.6m. - 4.7 Movements and proposed new schemes and additions since the agreement of the revised programme in November 2018 are set out in Appendix 7, with more detail in Appendices 3 to 6.
-Excluding schemes subject to external funding approval and viable business case approval they have an overall effect of increasing the capital investment programme by £21.0m to £234.6m (Appendix 8).
-If all these schemes were approved it would increase the programme by a further £51.6m to £286.2m (Appendix 8).

-Appendix 8 also shows how the proposed capital investment programme relates to the five themes.
+This is set out in Appendix 7. - 4.6 The Council's current agreed capital investment programme for 2018/19 and future years is attached as Appendix 1 and totals £213.6m. - 4.7 Movements and proposed new schemes and additions since the agreement of the revised programme in November 2018 are set out in Appendix 7, with more detail in Appendices 3 to 6.
+Excluding schemes subject to external funding approval and viable business case approval they have an overall effect of increasing the capital investment programme by £33.9m to £247.5m (Appendix 8).
+If all these schemes were approved it would increase the programme by a further £51.6m to £299.1m (Appendix 8).
+Appendix 8 also shows how the proposed capital investment programme relates to the five themes. - 4.8 In addition, each year the Council agrees a Treasury Management Strategy and prudential indicators that includes identifying how planned capital investment is to be funded.
+This Strategy and indicators are included in a separate report elsewhere on this agenda.